WHAT KINDS OF PARASITES DO CATS GET?

 These parasitic worms are tiny (1/8″) and very thin, with hook-shaped mouths that they use to latch onto the intestinal walls where they feed on the blood and tissue fluids of the host.
 Ancylostoma tubaeforme and Ancylostoma braziliense are the most frequent worms found in cats, however, the dog hookworm can also be found (Ancylostoma caninum) infecting felines.

 Hookworm infection occurs when cats ingest the eggs (often while cleaning their paws), they may also burrow through the skin, or by eating infected prey.
 Kittens can potentially get the disease through their mother’s milk.
 Internal infection is not possible in humans, however, larvae can burrow into the skin and cause illness.

 Anemia, weight loss, diarrhea, a thin haircoat, and blood in the stools are the most frequent symptoms of hookworm infection in cats.

 Hookworms are best identified by a stool study, and once diagnosed by a veterinarian, treatment consists of several rounds of deworming treatment.
 For cats at risk, parasite preventives should be used on a regular basis, as well as periodic deworming, daily litterbox cleaning, and basic cleanliness.

 This article provides a summary view of some aspects you need to know about parasites in cats and how to help them.
 We recommend you take the time to talk in detail with one of our licensed veterinarians.
 They will provide the best suggestions and strategies for your pet.
-For an appointment please contact us at (416) 351-1212 or click the button below.
+For an appointment please contact us at (416) 351-1212.